 All countries in West Africa are unique in themselves.
-However, I know and practiced in The Gambia and Senegal more than any country in West Africa.
+However, I know and practice in The Gambia and Senegal more than any country in West Africa.
 So, I will recommend people to contact me for advice if they want to visit The Gambia or Senegal.

 We are working on a new project call the Ninkinanka Trail.
 This is an interesting 5-day excursion where you visit a wide variety of natural and cultural heritage with communities along the river Gambia.

-As founder of the International Centre for Responsible Tourism-West Africa, do you notice growing interest in tourism sustainability in Africa?
+As the founder of the International Centre for Responsible Tourism-West Africa, do you notice a growing interest in tourism sustainability in Africa?
 Is there serious interest among destination managers, marketers and politicians to come together, collaborate and engage?

 We are trying very hard to get this engagement going through the International Centre for Responsible Tourism –West Africa.
 However, it has not been an easy task.
 I can say not much in terms of collaboration between West African countries is realized so far.
 We will keep on pushing!